myhish/myhish/README.md

 - 👋 Hi, I’m @myhish
 - 👀 I’m interested in ...
-Data Analytics.
+Business Analytics.
 - 🌱 I’m currently learning ...
 MySQL.
 - 💞️ I’m looking to collaborate on ...
-Projects on Data Analysis
+Projects on MySQL
-- 📫 How to reach me ... myhish17 on Instagram
+- 📫 How to reach me ...
+Mahish Ka Kanki on LinkedIn
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I will think about it later.